RWS/studio-api-docs/apiconcepts/verification/create_a_custom_message_control.md

 ```
 ***

-The entire `IdenticalVerifierMessagePlugIn` class should look as following:
+The entire `IdenticalVerifierMessagePlugIn` class should look as follows:

 # [C#](#tab/tabid-8)
 ```cs